-Polished areas in races (cross and housing) and on cage spheres are normal and do not indicate need for joint replacement, unless they are suspected of causing noise and vibration.
+Polished areas on races (cross and housing) and on cage spheres is considered normal wear, and does not indicate need for joint replacement.
+However, if the wear is suspected of causing noise and vibration the joint should be replaced.

 ASSEMBLE